 Alerts

-It is important to review the information provided on the Alerts page before recreating in the Humboldt-Toiyabe National Forest.
-Knowing closures, critical information, fire restrictions, and other updates helps prepare visitors for an enjoyable outdoor experience without any surprises.
+Forest Alerts convey closures, critical information, fire restrictions, and other updates to help prepare visitors for an enjoyable outdoor experience without any surprises.

 The Alerts page also contains Forest Orders that outline the prohibitions, closures, and regulations for the Forest.
-Please note that these are subject to updates and changes.
-If you have questions regarding these orders, please direct them to the local Forest Service office.
+If you have questions, please direct them to the local Forest Service office.

 For more information about fire restrictions, please visit the Fire Restrictions page.